 - Can you realistically achieve it?
 Consider how long it might take to reach your objective.
 If a goal would require you to keep working full-time into your 90s, it's probably not something you want to count on.
 Similarly, if you couldn't achieve a goal unless there are dramatic changes in the economy or the stock market, it's likely too risky.

-Take action: Six common goals and tactics
+Take action: 6 common goals & tactics

 After identifying a goal, you're ready to come up with a plan and take action.
 It's okay to only take small steps at first.
 Pursuing long-term financial goals is all about staying dedicated to your vision for your future and making progress bit by bit.